streamdal/streamdal/README.md

 *see ./examples for a runnable examples that can be used as a starters*

 ## WASM
-In order to run pipelines with a minimal amount of overhead, the Snitch node client ships and executes pipeline rules as WASM.
+In order to run pipelines with a minimal amount of overhead, the Streamdal node sdk ships and executes pipeline rules as WASM.
 If you are using Node version < 20.* you'll need to enable WASM functionality in your node app by supplying the flag, see: